ankitpriyarup/care-wheel/README.md

 - Implement update_ml shell script

 # License
 Entire project is distributed under the terms of the MIT license, as described in the LICENSE.md file.
-All rights goes to TechnoNerdz as a part of it's SIH 2020 submission
+All rights goes to TechnoNerdz